Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_wifi2_brickv_client_hostname.jpg

-The IP can be given by a DHCP server or you can choose to use a static IP.
+The IP can be obtained using DHCP or you can choose to use a static IP.
 In the latter case you have to configure a IP, subnet mask and gateway.

 .. image:: /Images/Extensions/extension_wifi2_brickv_client_ip.jpg